Home

 • Rotate crops.
 The verticillium fungus can survive indefinitely in the soil.
 Plant tomatoes no more than once every four years in the same spot.
 Avoid planting other Solanaceous crops (potato, pepper, and eggplant) in the same area, too – they are susceptible to the fungus.

-• A “V” listed after the variety name on its label indicates its resistance to the verticillium fungus.
+• Choose disease-resistant tomato varieties.
+A “V” listed after the variety name on its label indicates its resistance to the verticillium fungus.

 • Plant tomatoes in well-drained soil.